Experimental demonstration of Gaussian boson sampling with displacement

-The single-photon probabilities measured with and without the coherent state blocked (respectively) are obtained by expanding Eq.~\eqref{eqn:gbs_loop_haf}:
+The single-photon probabilities measured with and without the coherent state blocked are (respectively) obtained by expanding Eq.~\eqref{eqn:gbs_loop_haf}:

 Eq.~\eqref{eqn:singles_j_blocked} directly determines $C_{j,j}$.
 These can then be used in Eq.~\eqref{eqn:singles_j_unblocked} to determine $\gamma_j$, i.e. $\gamma_j = \sqrt{p'_j - C_{j,j}}$.
-We assume $\gamma_j$ is a real number and thus neglect the phase difference between output modes in the displacement vector.
-These phases do not affect the output photon statistics since photon counters are phase-insensitive.
+We assume that $\gamma_j$ is a real number and thus neglect the phase difference between output modes in the displacement vector.
+These phases do not affect the output photon statistics since photon counters are phase insensitive.